 If you are taking investment from a venture fund, think about their business model.
 If you are applying to an accelerator program, think about their business model.
 If you have a “cheap” desk in a shared working space, think about their business model.
 If you are working with advisers or consultants (especially people who are inclined to peddle the idea that failure is a glorious and exciting step on the path to inevitable success), think about their business model.
 If you’re pitching to a room full of investors, think about who is getting paid (i.e. who sold the tickets, or who is clipping the ticket on any capital invested), what they promised you and what their business model is.

 There are two famous rules of thumb which most likely apply:

 If you’re an investor, try to contribute more value than you capture.
 Stay humble about how much difference you can make.
 Show you can do it once.
 Then do it again.

-If you are currently involved in a first, second or even third or fourth derivative capacity, think about how you reduce the abstraction.
+If you are currently involved in a first, second or even third or fourth derivative capacity, try to reduce the abstraction.
 Consider instead working directly for one of the companies you’re supporting.
-It always makes me sad to see smart people trying to “build a startup ecosystem” when existing successful startups within that ecosystem can’t hire people they need.
+It makes me sad to see smart people trying to “build a startup ecosystem” when existing successful startups within that ecosystem can’t hire people they need.
 Failing that, be more willing to investigate if your derivative actually assists.